cpuikin/Fashion_Recognition_and_Recommendation_System_Project/README.md

   - Able to make recommendations by using model of  transferring learning on VGG16
   - With the use of Streamlit we can deploy our model for users

-# Challenges & Future Extensions
+# Challenges & Next Step
 ### Challenges
   - Diffculties of acquiring data from different websites
   - Takes time for image segmentation and image labeling